 Furthermore, Christopher is regularly instructed by the CPS to advise on cases pre-charge.
 These are serious and complicated cases.

-R v S 2016 (Prosecution Junior alone)
+R v S (2016)

 S was tried on his own over five days in respect of possession of a firearm tried at Basildon Crown Court (statutory minimum 5 year sentence offence).

-Christopher is a keen sportsman and has defended in extra jurisdictional (USA) sports law appeals.
+Christopher is a keen sportsman and has defended in an extra jurisdictional (USA) sports law appeals.
 Additionally, Christopher has represented, pro bono, an English Football League football team at a Disciplinary Hearing.